-Call us on to start planning your holiday to Ant's Hill or take a look at our itineraries to Madikwe and the northwest
+Call us on to start planning your holiday to Ant's Hill or take a look at our itineraries to South Africa

 Ant's Hill is a six-bedroom lodge perched on the edge of a cliff with amazing views over the malaria-free Waterberg Reserve.
 The lodge has a very East African feel and prides itself on its flexible approach to activities and mealtimes.